abuultjens/bait-mapper/README.md

 # bait-mapper
-Uses blastn to map 120mer baits to a reference allowing 25% mismatch
+Uses blastn to map 120mer baits to a reference allowing up to 25% mismatch

 ## make blastn db
 ```makeblastdb -in CHR.fa -dbtype nucl -parse_seqids```